-- 1. In the side navigation panel, go to Settings > Site. - In the Agent Settings section, the enable/disable switch located to the far right.
-The default is set to enable .
+- 1. In the side navigation panel, go to Settings > Site. - 2.
+In the Agent Settings section, the enable/disable switch set to enable is set to enable .
 It is recommended to accept automatic updates; however, this switch allows users the ability to control when the agent is updated. - 3.
 Either leave the switch enabled or slide the switch to the left to disable the agent from automatically updating.